cognetwork-dev/.github/profile/README.md

 - Open source projects

 ### Projects
 - Metallic - Proxy site.
-Finished and still working on it.
+- Cobalt - New proxy site.
+- Galexy - Also new proxy site.
-- Calculator Proxy - Just a clone of the other calc proxies but looking better.
-It's already finished.
+- Calculator Proxy - Yeah.
 - Eclipse - Web proxy that has taken too long.
 - Github Buttons (Name not final) - Create deploy buttons for Github.
 Works as of now.
 - Windows (Name not final) - A window system for websites or bookmarklets.
 Kind of a standard for bookmarklets.
 Sequel to Nightmare.
 90% finished.